 Graduate Program in African and African Diaspora Studies

-- What is the relationship of slavery and anti-black racisms to capitalism, empire, and democracy and what are its legacies?
+What is the relationship of slavery and anti-black racisms to capitalism, empire, and democracy, and what are the legacies?

 What are the cultural, imaginative, and institutional forms that have organized Black communal life?

 Students will pursue these and other questions by engaging key works within the subfields of Black Feminism, Black History, Black Queer Theory, Critical Race Theory, Critical Educational Studies, Performance Studies, Political Economy, and Political Philosophy.
 The program's objective is to provide students with the broad foundational knowledge necessary to pursue an academic career or to conduct scholarly research in African and African Diaspora Studies (also known as African, Black, African and African-American, African, and/or Black Diaspora Studies) or related fields.